Last Updated: June 5, 2026

 Then, do the same with the other two elements, the Exercise Table and Exercise Filter.

-When finished, to test, all you have to do is select your Master Project and apply the Exercise View.
-Repeat the steps above if notified that you have a missing element.
+When finished, to test, select your Master Project and apply the Exercise View.
+Repeat the steps above if you are notified that an element is missing.

 Earlier, we formatted the Gantt Chart view in the Global Simulation file.
 Suppose you want to share that Gantt Chart in the Global Simulation File with your Master Project with a Gantt Chart view using the same naming convention.
 The Gantt Chart view comes with Microsoft Project, and per one of the five Organizer rules, we should not rename one of these standard views.
 But we can overwrite or replace them from one file to the next.